 Accreditation

-The Aerospace Engineering program is accredited by the Engineering Accreditation Commission of ABET, ensuring it meets the quality standards essential for the profession.
+The Aerospace Engineering program is accredited by the Accreditation Board for Engineering and Technology (ABET), ensuring it meets the quality standards essential for the profession.
+UAF is ranked #388 among U.S. national universities (U.S. News 2025), #168 for undergraduate engineering

 Program Highlights